primer/css/docs/alerts.md

 ## Adding other actions to flashes

-If you need a descriptive action on your flash message, just add a button with `.btn`.
+If you need a descriptive action on your flash message, add a button with `.flash-action`.

 {% example html %}
 <div class="flash">
   Actionable flash message goes here.
-  <button class="btn">Click this</button>
+  <button class="btn flash-action">Click this</button>
 </div>
 {% endexample %}